radomann/react-prvi-dan/README.md

-There's some newbie code for fetching and displaying SpaceX launching list in

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.